hpc-ulisboa/RISC-V-Perf-Events-Unmatched/README.md

 ## Please cite

 A prior version of this work is documented in https://carrv.github.io/2021/papers/CARRV2021_paper_29_Domingos.pdf.
-If you use this series of patches for your work, please cite and respect the license.
+If you use this series of patches for your work, please cite it

+## License

 This work is licensed under GNU GPL 2.0.